Mechatronic Engineer (VIC)

 - Associate Degree in Engineering Technology

-- Bachelor of Engineering - Robotics and Mechatronics / Bachelor of Computer Science
+- Bachelor of Laws / Bachelor of Science *

 - Bachelor of Science *

 - Bachelor of Engineering - Advanced Manufacturing and Mechatronics (Honours) / Bachelor of Business - International Business